Majeeed: Career

 Majeeed began his music career as a songwriter to Seyi Shay.
 In 2020, he released two promotional singles, titled "Gee For Life", and "Rocky Lo", which features Seyi Shay.
 "Rocky Lo" was made available for free downloads.
 Late 2020, he began learning music production.
 In February 2022, he told Vangaurd, "I produced 'Time' at Harrysong's house."
-On 19 February 2021, Majeeed released "Time", as the first single off Bitter Sweeet ep, which peaked at number 8 on Apple Music in Nigeria, and number 10 in Mauritius.
+On 19 February 2021, Majeeed released "Time", as the first single from his EP Bitter Sweeet.

-In the second quarter of 2021,he signed a record deal with Dream Empire Music on 20 August, and was on the line-up for the 2021 edition of the Felabration, held at New Afrika Shrine on October 11.
+In the second quarter of 2021, he signed a record deal with Dream Empire Music on 20 August, and was on the line-up for the 2021 edition of the Felabration, held at New Afrika Shrine on October 11.
 At Big Girl listening party on November 20, 2021, Seyi Shay called out Majeeed, as the primary writer of Big Girl studio album.
 She said, "I don tell everybody, say you write all the songs, way they for this album".
 He opened for BNXN (formerly Buju) at Buju Live in Concert in Lagos, held on 22 December 2021.

 On 6 January 2022, he released an acoustic version of "Time", as his first official single under Dream Empire Music.
 He achieved mainstream with "Yawa No Dey End", a record co-signed by Don Jazzy, and Tiwa Savage.
 On 16 April 2022, he covered Pulse Nigeria Future Sounds playlist. and re-released "Yawa No Dey End" with Joeboy, through emPawa on 29 April 2022.
 It debut at number 41 on TurnTable Top 50.
-On 3 May 2022, he was cited as one of the Best New Artists, by The Native, among other African artists.
+On 3 May 2022, he was cited as one of the Best New Artists, by The Native, among other artists.

 On 7 May 2022, he opened for Reminisce, CDQ, and Terry Apala at Urban Live, a music concert curated by Urban96 Radio Network monthly.
-On 26 June 2022, he was on the line-up of Funbi's Bus, The Journey So Far edition, and Mainland Block Party, Music is Life edition, alongside Ice Prince, Blaqbonez, and Toby Shang.
+On 26 June 2022, he was on the line-up of Funbi's Bus, The Journey So Far edition, and Mainland Block Party, Music is Life edition, alongside Ice Prince, and Blaqbonez.
 On 2 July 2022, he released the official music video for "No Room For Love", directed by Olu the Wave, and featured a cameo appearance from Sylvia Adora, a Nigerian actress known for her role in Papa Benji.